Arkansas attorney general Rutledge drops bid for governor

 The two were running to succeed Republican Gov. Asa Hutchinson, who can’t run for reelection due to term limits.
 Rutledge’s exit leaves Sanders as the only announced Republican candidate for governor.
 Several Democrats are running for the post.

-Rutledge joins an already crowded race for lieutenant governor, with six Republicans and one Democrat now running for the post.
+“As someone who has offered the attorney general much advice and friendship, I am severely disappointed with her decision to switch to this race; an office she does not respect,” Webb said in a statement.

 The state’s current lieutenant governor, Republican Tim Griffin, is seeking the GOP nomination for attorney general.

 Griffin dropped out of the governor’s race and said he’d instead run for attorney general in February, weeks after Sanders announced her candidacy for governor.